MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/osconfig/osconfig-how-to-configure-app-control-for-business.md

 1. In the **Save As** dialog, provide a name and location of your choice for the `.evtx` file, and then select **OK**.
 1. The **Display Information** dialog asks if you need the event log information displayed in another language.
 Choose the appropriate option based on your needs, and then select **OK**.

 This instruction set is for exporting event logs if you configured your environment for audit mode.
-To export logs where you used enforcement mode, in the **\<All Event IDs>** field, filter for event ID **3077** instead.
+To export logs where you used enforcement mode, in the **\<All Event IDs>** box, filter for event ID **3077** instead.

 ---